 A Not For Profit shop is run by an IRS designated 501(c)3 organization to raise money to fund their charitable causes.
 These range from the large Salvation Army / Goodwill chains to individual shops run by schools, churchs or hospital.
 Not For Profits can obtain goods through donations or they could operate on a consignment basis—some do both.
 Not For Profit shops are also referred to as thrift shops.

 A consignment shop accepts merchandise on a consignment basis, paying the owners of the merchandise a percentage when and if the items are sold.
-The majority of such shops pay the owners from 40 to 60% of the selling price, and have a policy of displaying goods for anywhere from 30 to 90 days, although there is a wide range of policies across the country.
+The majority of such shops pay the owners from 40 to 60% of the selling price, and have a policy of displaying goods anywhere from 30 to 90 days, although there are a wide range of policies across the country.
 Some consignment shops also purchase a variety of items outright from individual owners and/or wholesalers.

 Q. How fast is the resale industry growing?

 As consumer interest in resale increases, more and more people are opting to open their own resale shops—resulting in an industry growth of approximately 7% a year.
 This percentage reflects the estimated number of new stores opening each year, minus the businesses that close.
 NARTS is proud to say that future owners who look to the Association for education prior to opening, then continue their education through NARTS membership, are very successful.
 Many resale shops don't survive that critical first year because the owners did not do their "homework" and had no idea where to begin or what expect.

 Q. To what do you attribute the increased growth & popularity of the resale industry?